Federal and Institutional Work-Study

 Work-Study is awarded to undergraduates based on need.
 Federal Work-Study is available for students eligible to complete the Free Application for Federal Student Aid at Free Application for Federal Student Aid (FAFSA).

-Institutional Work-Study is available to international and AB540 students who are eligible to work and is based on need as well.
-For AB540 students who are also undocumented, need is determined by the California Dream Act Application.
-California Dream Act applicants must also meet Deferred Action for Childhood Arrivals (DACA) requirements to be eligible.
+Institutional Work-Study is awarded based on need to international and AB540 students who are eligible to work.
+For AB540 students who are also undocumented, need is determined by the California Dream Act Application (CADAA).
+CADAA applicants must also hold a valid work authorization status in the United States to be eligible (e.g., certain individuals with pending asylum cases, Temporary Protected Status recipients, U Visa recipients, etc.).
 International students must complete a separate application to be considered for Institutional Work-Study.
 Please email our office for details.

 Because funding is limited, not all students with need receive a Work-Study award.
 Work-Study allows a student to earn financial aid through employment.
 Instead of a financial aid payment, the student's Work-Study award is paid in the form of a payroll check for time/hours worked.
 All job listings are available online at Handshake.